shreya0105/awsprojects/README.md

 # awsprojects
-This repository is dedicated for aws projects from beginner to advanced level.
+This repository is dedicated for aws projects from rookie to advanced level.